vista-foundation/design-docs/VISTA-Protocol/Design-and-Architecture.md

 # VISTA Protocol Design Documentation

-Detailed documentation outlining the vision for the VISTA protocol design and architecture, and laying the groundwork for the development roadmap.
+Detailed documentation outlining the vision for the VISTA protocol design and architecture and laying the groundwork for the development roadmap.

 ## Modules
 1. [Cardano Indexer](#cardano-indexer)